Volvo P1800: History

 In December 1957 Helmer Petterson transported by truck X1, (the first hand-built P1800 prototype) to Osnabrück, West Germany, headquarters of Karmann.
 Petterson hoped that Karmann would be able to take on the tooling and building of the P1800.
 Karmann's engineers had already been preparing working drawings from the wooden styling buck at Frua.
 Petterson and Volvo chief engineer Thor Berthelius met there, tested the car and discussed the construction with Karmann.
 They were ready to build it and this meant that the first cars could hit the market as early as December 1958.
-But in February, Karmann's most important customer, Volkswagen, forbade Karmann to take on the job.
-They feared that the P1800 would compete with the sales of their own cars, and threatened to cancel all their contracts with Karmann if they took on this car.
-This setback almost caused the project to be abandoned.
+But in February, Karmann's most important customer, Volkswagen, reportedly forbade Karmann to take on the job, with some sources suggesting that they threatened to break their contract with Karmann for the production of the Karmann-Ghia.
+Other sources say that it was Karmann who said no to taking on full construction of the car, due to increased orders from Volkswagen, but that they offered to carry out the design work, the manufacture of tools and the pressing of sheet metal parts.

-Other German firms, NSU, Drauz and Hanomag, were contacted but none was chosen because Volvo did not believe they met Volvo's manufacturing quality-control standards.
+Other German firms, NSU, Drauz and Hanomag, were contacted and submitted quotes, with NSU reportedly being the most expensive.
+In the end, though, none were chosen.

 It began to appear that Volvo might never produce the P1800.
 This motivated Helmer Petterson to obtain financial backing from two financial firms with the intention of buying the components directly from Volvo and marketing the car himself.
 At this point, Volvo had made no mention of the P1800 and the factory would not comment.
 Then a press release surfaced with a photo of the car, putting Volvo in a position where they had to acknowledge its existence.
 These events influenced the company to renew its efforts: the car was presented to the public for the first time at the Brussels Motor Show in January 1960 and Volvo turned to Jensen Motors, whose production lines were under-utilised, and they agreed on a contract for 10,000 cars.
 The Linwood, Scotland, body plant of manufacturer Pressed Steel was in turn sub-contracted by Jensen to create the unibody shells, which were then taken by rail to be assembled at Jensen in West Bromwich, England.
 In September 1960, the first production P1800 (for the 1961 model year) left Jensen.